jlokimlin/fishpack/README.md

 # **fishpack - Efficient modern Fortran (2008+) Subprograms for the Solution of Separable Elliptic Partial Differential Equations**

-fishpack is an object-oriented programming (OOP) modernization of NCAR's FISHPACK90 library.
-The original work, written in both FORTRAN 77 and Fortran 90, was heavily refactored to incorporate OOP features of modern Fortran (2008+).
+An object-oriented modernization of NCAR's FISHPACK90.

+* The original work, written in both FORTRAN 77 and Fortran 90, was heavily refactored to incorporate features of modern Fortran (2008+).
-Every common block, subroutine, and function is now encapsulated in a module.
-Most importantly, the potential memory leak in the derived type **fish**, now rebaptized as **FishpackWorkspace**, is resolved by replacing pointers with allocatable arrays.
+* Every common block, subroutine, and function is now encapsulated in a module.
+* The potential memory leak in the derived data type **type**(fish), now rebaptized as **type**(FishpackWorkspace), is resolved by replacing pointers with **allocatable** arrays.
+* Every procedural solver is enclosed in **type**(FishpackSolver)

-This project is still a work in progress and every refactored solver passes their original unit test.
+* This project is still a work in progress and every refactored solver passes their original unit test.
+* The functionality of genbun and poistg are now enclosed in **type**(TridiagonalSolver), and that of hwscrt and hstcrt inside **type**(HelmholtzSolver), respectively.
+* The 2d-separable PDE (second or fourth order) solvers sepx4 (centered grid) and sepeli (staggered grid) are now thread safe.
+The shared module variables are enclosed inside **type**(SepAux).

 -----------------------------------------------------------------------------